EricssonResearch/dnt/README.md

 sudo dnf groupinstall @development-tools @development-libraries
 ```

-Also a fairly up-to-date Linux kernel required.
+A fairly up-to-date Linux kernel is also required.
 Kernel versions shipped with major GNU/Linux distributions in the past ~5 years should be fine.

 __Compile and (optionally) install R2DTWO__